AhatSaraiah/AlertSystem/README.md

 Efficient Data Export: Save the table, including any modifications, as an Excel file for convenient storage or further analysis.

 ## Installation
-1.Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-2.Navigate to the project directory.
+2. Navigate to the project directory.
-3.Install project dependencies by running the following command: npm install
+3. Install project dependencies by running the following command: npm install

 ## Usage
-1.Launch the development server by running the following command: ng serve
+1. Launch the development server by running the following command: ng serve
-2.Open your preferred web browser and visit http://localhost:4200.
+2. Open your preferred web browser and visit http://localhost:4200.
-3.Upload an Excel file containing vehicle data using the provided interface.
+3. Upload an Excel file containing vehicle data using the provided interface.
-4.View the dynamically generated table, sorted by the nearest expiration date.
+4. View the dynamically generated table, sorted by the nearest expiration date.
-5.Identify vehicles with approaching expiration dates, marked with an intuitive status indicator.
+5. Identify vehicles with approaching expiration dates, marked with an intuitive status indicator.
-6.Manage the data by updating or deleting rows as needed.
+6. Manage the data by updating or deleting rows as needed.
-7.Add new rows to the table using the dedicated functionality.
+7. Add new rows to the table using the dedicated functionality.
-8.Export the table, including any modifications, as an Excel file for convenient storage and sharing.
+8. Export the table, including any modifications, as an Excel file for convenient storage and sharing.

 ## Contributing
 Contributions are welcome!
 If you wish to contribute to this project, please follow these steps:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-3.Make your modifications and commit your changes.
+3. Make your modifications and commit your changes.
-4.Push your branch to your forked repository.
+4. Push your branch to your forked repository.
-5.Submit a pull request, explaining the purpose and changes of your contribution.
+5. Submit a pull request, explaining the purpose and changes of your contribution.
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.